 The second busiest airport in South America is Bogota El Dorado.
 Located at 2.5 km above sea level, it’s one of the largest airports at altitude and has been serving passengers flying into or out of the Colombian capital since 1959 when it replaced the old Techo International Airport.

 At that point, the coastal city of Barranquilla was actually the main entry/exit point into Colombia but El Dorado has largely held that crown ever since.
-Today Bogota El Dorado gets more than three times as many air travellers as the next busiest airport in the country (Medellin) and the city’s reinvention as a much safer, modern capital city has played a big role in that.
+Today Bogota El Dorado gets more than three times as many air travellers as the next busiest airport in the country (Medellin) and the city’s reinvention as a much safer, modern capital, which ranks among the best options in terms of low cost of living in South America, has played a big role in that.

 The airport is also Latin America’s busiest in terms of cargo and it’s a trend that looks like continuing with Bogota’s location at the heart of the Americas, leaving it well placed to continue to grow into a really significant centre for trade and commerce in the 21st Century.
 While not one of the cheapest cities to live in Colombia, it has become one of the most popular with people from inside the country and further afield.